 Solid Waste Disposal: 5 Simple Ways To Reduce Waste At Home

-If the existing waste generation rate continues, experts believe that India will need close to 66,000 hectares of land, for dumping waste.
-Moreover, improper solid waste disposal can cause pollution, spread diseases and pose risk to public health.
-Thus, the current situation is quite alarming and better solid waste management practices and innovative solutions are the need of the hour.
+If the existing waste generation rate continues, experts believe that India will need close to 66,000 hectares of land for dumping waste.
+Moreover, improper solid waste disposal can cause pollution, spread diseases, and pose a risk to public health.
+Thus, the current situation is quite alarming, and better solid waste management practices and innovative solutions are the need of the hour.

-In recent years, strong initiatives such as Swachh Bharat Abhiyan in 2014 and improved Municipal Solid Waste Rules, 2016 came into effect, aimed at solving the garbage crisis.
+In recent years, strong initiatives such as Swachh Bharat Abhiyan in 2014 and improved Municipal Solid Waste Rules 2016 came into effect, aimed at solving the garbage crisis.

 1) Waste Segregation

-Additionally, it contains recyclable materials like plastic, glass and metals.
+Additionally, it contains recyclable materials like plastic, glass, and metals.
 Solid waste disposal of unsegregated waste can put undue pressure on landfills and waste management authorities.
-Thus, waste segregation at homes is one of the best methods to reduce the burden on those handling the waste.
+Thus, waste segregation at home is one of the best methods to reduce the burden on those handling the waste.

 It is easy to segregate waste at your home.
-You can use colour coded bins like green, blue and yellow for waste segregation and identification.
-Segregate organic and biodegradable waste such as food waste and garden waste, in green.
+You can use color-coded bins like green, blue, and yellow for waste segregation and identification.
+Segregate organic and biodegradable waste, such as food waste and garden waste, in green.

 You can contribute to better solid waste management by investing in reusable products.
 When you utilize products that can be used multiple times, it minimizes waste generation and helps in keeping waste away from landfills.

-For example, you can recycle a wide range of items such as glass, paper, cardboard, plastic, electronics etc. Composting biodegradable waste can also be termed as a form of recycling.
+For example, you can recycle a wide range of items such as glass, paper, cardboard, plastic, electronics, etc. Composting biodegradable waste can also be termed as a form of recycling.
 So, you can determine how much waste at your home can be recycled and follow recycling.

-For instance, you can buy or prepare food that will not have leftovers and buying items in bulk and storage in reusable containers etc. Also, you can minimize paper use by opting for digital bills, digital documents etc. When it comes to plastics, there is a strong movement against single-use plastic.
+For instance, you can buy or prepare food that will not have leftovers and buy items in bulk and storage in reusable containers, etc. Also, you can minimize paper use by opting for digital bills, digital documents, etc. When it comes to plastics, there is a strong movement against single-use plastic.